 5-star signee already in love with fans

-Baye Fall, an Arkansas basketball commit, dribbles during a game between Accelerated Press and Link Academy on Saturday, Nov.
+Baye Fall, an Arkansas basketball commit, dribbles during a game between Accelerated Prep and Link Academy on Saturday, Nov.
 19, 2022, at Northside High School in Fort Smith.

 University of Arkansas 5-star center signee Baye Fall was humbled by the outpouring of support from the Razorback fans while attending the Kentucky game on March 4.